Spirent/openperf/tests/aat/api/v1/docs/TVLPApi.md

 List TVLP configurations

-The `tvlp` endpoint returns all of TVLP configurations.
+The `tvlp` endpoint returns all of the TVLP configurations.

 ### Example
 ```python